cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v4.0.0.md

 - postcss-custom-properties: `^6.0.1` -> `^7.0.0`
 - sass-loader: `^6.0.6` -> `^7.0.1`

 ## WebdriverIO
 Terra Toolkit's configuration and services now have i18n and parallelization support.
-These included new config options, as well as changes to screenshot naming to organize screenshots by locale and form factor.
+These include new config options, as well as changes to screenshot naming to organize screenshots by locale and form factor.

 ### WebdriverIO Configuration
 The following configuration options were added: